ftanzisirius/mildnet/README.md

 -- MILDNET_JOB_DIR (**mandatory**): Requires directory path to store training outputs.
 Either pass path of local directory or Google cloud storage (gs://.....)
 -- MILDNET_REGION (**optional**): Only needed when running on ML Engine (e.g. us-east1)
 -- MILDNET_DATA_PATH (**mandatory**): Path where training data is stored.
 Change only when using custom data.
--- HYPERDASH_KEY: Hyperdash is a nice tool to log system out or to track training metrics.
-One can easily monitor all the jobs running using their Android app or webpage.
 - [job_configs](job_configs): Contains 25 configs defines the basic job configs like the training model architecture, loss function, optimizer, number of epoch, learning rate etc.
 - [trainer](trainer): Contains all script needed for training.
 - [training_configs](training_configs): Training related environment config, only needed when running on ML Engine.
 Defines the cluster type, gpu type etc.